uspki/policies/certificate-policy.md

 The CAs MAY assert policy constraints in CA certificates.

 ### 7.1.8 Policy qualifiers syntax and semantics
-Certificates issued under this CP SHALL NOT contain policy qualifiers.
+Certificates issued under this CP MAY contain policy qualifiers.

 ### 7.1.9 Processing semantics for the critical Certificate Policies extension
 Certificates issued under this policy SHALL NOT contain a critical certificate policies extension.